grafana/grafana/docs/sources/datasources/tempo.md

 ### Tempo search

-Tempo search is an experimental feature behind a feature toggle.
 Use this to search for traces by service name, span name, duration range, or process-level attributes that are included in your application’s instrumentation, such as HTTP status code and customer ID.

 {{< figure src="/static/img/docs/explore/tempo-search.png" class="docs-image--no-shadow" max-width="750px" caption="Screenshot of the Tempo search feature with a trace rendered in the right panel" >}}